macmcmeans/localDataStorage/README.md

 <br>&nbsp;<br>
 > localData.setscramblekey( new Date() )

-// set new scramble to the date now, as date object
+// set global scramble key to the current date, as date object

 > localData.getscramblekey()